 Get into the fastest growing sport that’s sweeping the nation.
 While other sports like tennis, basketball, and football are well and fun, none of which feature the amazing entertainment venues, restaurants, and sports bars like Houston’s pickleball scene.
 This spring, go for a round of pickleball, followed by a round of drinks, and maybe a few games of ping-pong at one of Houston’s awesome pickleball venues including: Chicken N Pickle in Webster, PKL Social in The Heights, and/or Bumpy Pickle in Second Ward.

 There are plenty of wonderful places in Houston to work on your short game.
 Be it Topgolf’s techy Puttshack, the tipsy tees at The Puttery in Sawyer Yards, or the 18 holes at Tiger Woods’ Popstroke in Katy, you can enjoy the nostalgia of mini-golf across the city.
-Plus, Holey Moley plans to bring its ’90s-themed mini-golf club and karaoke bar to River Oaks in Houston this mid-April.
+Plus, Holey Moley ’90s-themed mini-golf club and karaoke bar in River Oaks.